 Young people aged over 12 years tend to react in a similar way to adults - as above.

 Children aged 12 or younger may be more difficult to assess than adults.
+Infections, usually viral infections, are very common in children and sepsis is rare.
+The signs of serious illness - like sepsis - in children can be difficult to spot, and can change over time.
 Children with sepsis may:

 - Have a very high temperature.